cncf/k8s-conformance/v1.18/hpe/README.md

 All hosts are assumed to be Centos or RHEL.
-Assumes the user has HPE Container Platform software installed on 'controller' host.
+Assumes the user has HPE Ezmeral Container Platform software installed on 'controller' host.

 ### Add Gateway
 -Login as admin to the Web UI controller running the product.